jeskodes/milestone-project-1-jesk/README.md

 - The design of this section was relatively simple and uses `flex-direction: column;` for all screen sizes.
 - The responsiveness and layout of the text was the main development and design focus of this section.
 - Devtools were frequently used to check and edit the margins of the longer text for different screen sizes.
-- The main text was originally designed to for `text-align: center` however, in practice it looked and read more easily as `text-align: right`.
+- The main text was originally designed to for `text-align: center;` however, in practice it looked and read more easily as `text-align: right;`.

 ### About the Photographer Section